 Dr. Leonard has a Bachelor's degree in Chemistry from Harvard University and a Ph.D. in Chemistry and Biology from the California Institute of Technology.
 Formerly the Environmental Program Training Director at the Indianapolis Center for Advanced Research, Inc. (ICFAR), he also has taught chemistry and other sciences at Blinn College, Texas A&M University, the University of Texas at El Paso, and the State University of New York College at Purchase.
 He has worked in the research laboratories of Arthur D. Little, Inc., Continental Oil Company, and Allied Corporation.

-Besides being a Certified Hazardous Materials Manager (CHMM), Jack worked with Gary Robinson to edit the basic textbook in the area, Managing Hazardous Materials, published by the Institute of Hazardous Materials Management in Rockville, MD.
+Besides being an IHMM Fellow, Jack worked with Gary Robinson to edit the basic textbook in the area, Managing Hazardous Materials (first edition), published by the Institute of Hazardous Materials Management in Rockville, MD.
 The books is now in its third edition.

 Scott A. Johnson, Trainer